a-dylean/interactive-histogram/README.md

 Interactive histogram component made Next.js and Chart.js.
-Histogram displays data depending on selected period in the dropdown menu.
+Histogram has custom axes and displays data depending on selected period in the dropdown menu.

 ## How to run locally